Pilgrim Gear & Packing Guide

 Walking Shoes & Footwear

 Your feet carry you through all 135 km.
-This is the one place not to compromise — and never break in new shoes on the trail.
+Never break in new shoes on the trail.

 Priority #1